Therapists in LaFollette, TN

 Online Only

 I am a firm believer that the client is the expert when it comes to their life and I am just here as support to help them work through their challenges.
-I mostly work with adult clients struggling with mood disorders, psychotic disorders, trauma, or those in need of stress management skills.
+I work with adult clients struggling with mood disorders, trauma, nutrition, or those in need of stress management skills.
+I utilize reality and solution focused modalities, as well as CPT for trauma.
 I believe that every client is different and we will work together to create a treatment plan that works best for your goals and needs.

 I am a firm believer that the client is the expert when it comes to their life and I am just here as support to help them work through their challenges.
-I mostly work with adult clients struggling with mood disorders, psychotic disorders, trauma, or those in need of stress management skills.
+I work with adult clients struggling with mood disorders, trauma, nutrition, or those in need of stress management skills.
+I utilize reality and solution focused modalities, as well as CPT for trauma.
 I believe that every client is different and we will work together to create a treatment plan that works best for your goals and needs.

 (254) 294-2355 View (254) 294-2355

-Photo of Austin Lowe, LPC, MHSP, Licensed Professional Counselor
+Photo of Austin Lowe, Licensed Professional Counselor, LPC, MHSP

 Austin Lowe